KyeongsupChoi/BookReviewNotes/Programming/DeepLearningWithPython.md

 - Deep learning also makes problem-solving much easier, because it completely automates what used to be the most crucial step in a machine-learning workflow: feature engineering

-- There are fast-diminishing returns to successive applications of shallow-learning methods, because the optimal first representation layer in a threelayer model isn’t the optimal first layer in a one-layer or two-layer model.
+- There are fast-diminishing returns to successive applications of shallow-learning methods, because the optimal first representation layer in a three layer model isn’t the optimal first layer in a one-layer or two-layer model.

 - What is transformative about deep learning is that it allows a model to learn all layers of representation jointly, at the same time, rather than in succession